garkimasera/rusted-ruins/README.md

 # Rusted Ruins [![Build Status](https://travis-ci.org/garkimasera/rusted-ruins.svg?branch=master)](https://travis-ci.org/garkimasera/rusted-ruins)
-Extensible open world rouge like game with pixel art.
+Extensible open world rogue like game with pixel art.
 Players can explore the wilderness and ruins.
 This game is written in Rust.

 ## Screenshot